 The easiest way to create digital art with Canva is to let the tool do it for you, via its ‘Text to Image’ facility.

-To do this, log into Canva (or start a free trial if you haven’t got an account), then click on the ‘Discover apps’ link.
+To use this, log into Canva (or start a free trial if you haven’t got an account), then click on the ‘Create a design’ button in the top right of the Canva interface to choose a design format.

-(For the purposes of this demonstration, I’m using an A3 poster format.)
+(For the purposes of this demonstration, I’m going to design an A3 poster.)

 Here’s where the fun begins.
-At the top left corner of the interface, you’ll see a box inviting you to ‘describe the image you want to see.’
+At the top left corner of the interface, you’ll now see a box inviting you to describe the image you want to see.

 Pick your style, and then enter a phrase into the image description box — for example, “David Bowie eating cheese”.

-You’ll then be given four artworks to choose from, along with the option to generate more or start again with a different phrase.
+You’ll then be given four artworks to choose from, along with the option to generate more or go back to previously generated images.

 Once you’ve found an image you’re happy with, you can drag it onto your canvas.